Founded, January 2006

 -- Maintains a folder of backup logs to provide for recovery from a catastrophic computer (or user) error.
 This facility also provides for a limited "roll-back" capability.

--- Includes Award Application Processing for Centurion, Tribune, Senator, DXC, DXQ, WAS, WAS-C,and Prefix awards.
+-- Includes Award Application Processing for Centurion, Tribune, Senator, DXC, DXQ, WAS, WAS-C, Prefix, and QRP awards.

 -- Includes a complete Compiled Hypertext User Guide including multiple screen shots.